I feel excitement. I feel gloomy. I feel jealousy. I feel rage. I feel . . . excitement.

 A shadow lumbers towards me through the thin smoke hovering over the rocky terrain.
 The shadow is squat and flat

 it must have eyes too, for I know that it sees.
-What will it see.
+What it will see.
 What will it see.

 The spring moon's a golden boy, a child, growing now into a man.
 His sideways grin as it stretches wider stretches open becomes first knowing, then cheerfully leering.
 Slowly, night by night, I watch that mouth gaping, gaping, lips parting as if with raucous laughter, pulling me sucking me into that dark hole at the center of light.
 But not yet, not yet.
-Shadows still remain, flitting across that winking face: hints of mountains, valleys, perhaps a canyon cutting a ragged scar, crested by plateaus of barren rock.
+Shadows still remain, flitting across that winking face: hints of mountains, valleys, perhaps a canyon cutting a ragged scar, crested by plateaus of barren, crusty rock.
 There are places I can go to there.
-I can dream there, I can remember.
+I can dream there.
+I can remember.
 I can walk, alone and happy, in the dust.

 Access to an escape route.
-Ok, don't be cornered by the mind.
+Ok, but don't be cornered by the mind.
 My but this tabletop is hard.

 The thickness of a forearm.
 Skin covered with coarse black hairs, a crinkly surprise to the fingertips,